Fair Processing Notice

 (e) governmental and regulatory bodies, such as tax authorities.

-1.9.
-You may be entitled to request access to Personal Data We hold about you, or to request that your Personal Data is erased, that its Processing is restricted, or that any inaccurate Personal Data is rectified.
+10. You may be entitled to request access to Personal Data We hold about you, or to request that your Personal Data is erased, that its Processing is restricted, or that any inaccurate Personal Data is rectified.
+When Processing of your Personal Data is based on consent, you have the right to withdraw your consent at any time.
+This will not affect the validity of the Processing prior to the withdrawal of the consent.
 You also have the right to object to the Processing of your Personal Data and, in some circumstances, you may have the right to receive a copy of your Personal Data in a machine-readable format.
-If you wish to make such a request, please contact the UK Data Privacy Network Coordinator at InformationManagementUK@p66.com.
+If you wish to make such a request or withdraw your consent, please contact the Privacy Coordinator at Privacy@P66.com or InformationManagementUK@p66.com.